ISPRS Awards Booklet 2020

 - The Brock Gold Medal Award (since 1956),

 sponsored by the American Society for Photogrammetry and Remote Sensing, is presented for an outstanding landmark in evolution of the photogrammetry, remote sensing and spatial information sciences.
 The award consists of a gold medallion.
 Ordinary Members of ISPRS are encouraged to nominate candidates for the Award.
 Nominations must be signed by two individuals of different nationalities and also a different nationality from that of the candidate.

-- The Otto von Gruber Award (1964), sponsored by the ITC Foundation, is presented to a young (less than 40 years) sole or 1st author of a paper of outstanding merit in the photogrammetry, remote sensing and spatial information sciences written in the four year period preceding the Congress.
+- The Otto von Gruber Award (since 1964), sponsored by the Netherlands Center of Geodesy and Geo-informatics, is presented to a young (less than 40 years) sole or 1st author of a paper of outstanding merit in the photogrammetry, remote sensing and spatial information sciences written in the four year period preceding the Congress.
 The Award consists of a medal and a monetary grant.

-- The Willem Schermerhorn Award (1988), sponsored by Geo- Information Netherlands is granted to a person who has most significantly contributed to the activities of a Working Group of the ISPRS during the four year Congress period.
+- The Willem Schermerhorn Award (since 1988), sponsored by Geo- Information Netherlands is granted to a person who has most significantly contributed to the activities of a Working Group of the ISPRS during the four year Congress period.
 The award consists of a certificate.

-- The Schwidefsky Medal (1988), sponsored by the German Society for Photogrammetry and Remote Sensing, is presented to persons who
+- The Schwidefsky Medal (since 1988), sponsored by the German Society for Photogrammetry and Remote Sensing, is presented to persons who

 have made significant contributions to photogrammetry, remote sensing and spatial information sciences, either through the medium of publication as author or editor, or in another form.
 The award consists of a medal manufactured in porcelain and a certificate.